 2. Since Selendroid uses the Selenium WebDriver framework so we can write the test scripts using the Selenium 2 client APIs.

 3. Using the Selendroid, you can also run tests in parallel on multiple devices.

-1. Appium is an open-source mobile automation framework which is used to test the native, hybrid, and web mobile application on iOS and Android operating system with the help of Selenium web driver.
+1. Appium is an open-source mobile automation framework which is used to test native, hybrid, and web mobile application on iOS and android operating system with the help of Selenium WebDriver.

 4. Using Appium automation framework, we can perform cross-platform mobile application testing.

 How to choose the Right Selenium Tool for your need?

 You do not need to learn all the above selenium tools but knowing the basics of each component will be helpful and it will boost your confidence in selenium.